Upward Arrow Icon - Navigation

 What is a GTM Deck?

-A GTM (Go-to-Market) Deck is a strategic presentation that outlines how your product will reach its target audience, gain traction, and achieve market success.
+A GTM (Go-to-Market) Deck is a strategic presentation that illustrates how your product is going to be marketed, how it will create demand, and become successful in the market.

 Why is a GTM pitch deck important for startups?